Gaëtan Wittebolle.

 The 6-step loop

 Every development session follows the same cycle, always in the same order.
-This discipline is what guarantees quality and speed.
+This discipline guarantees quality and speed.

 Step 1, brainstorm (5 min)